TonicAI/textual/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-For more information, see `LICENSE.txt`.
+For more information, see `LICENSE`.

 <!-- CONTACT -->